gapaul/dobot_magician_driver/README.md

 - MATLAB example: A quick and easy way to communicate with the driver to control the robot, providing that the driver is already running.
 This example should only be used as a reference for using the driver with MATLAB.

 ## Dependencies
-This package requires libserial and lubusb-1.0.
+This package requires libserial and lubusb-1.0, as well as ROS 2.
 Please refer to the wiki for installation instruction.

 ## Installation
 Please refer to the wiki for installation instruction.